Ginkgo

 This section has been translated automatically.

-Ginkgo tree extract contains numerous aromatic acids in the fruit flesh, of which only various ginkgo acids with their C13 to C19 side chains have been described as clear sensitisers to date.
+Ginkgo tree extract contains numerous aromatic acids in its pulp, of which only various ginkgolic acids with their C13 to C19 side chains have been described to date as clear sensitizers.
 Small amounts of ginkgolic acids are also found in the seeds.
 Sensitizing potency: Strong.
-Sensitisation frequency: Rare in Central Europe, most case descriptions come from Japan, and there are also numerous case reports from the USA.
+Frequency of sensitization: Rare in Central Europe, most case reports come from Japan, there are also numerous case reports from the USA.

 Interactions